rferra4/ATEAM/README.md

 JOB BOARD
-        is an online job search platform with functionality for users, employees, company recruiters, and corporate administrators.
+        is an online job search platform with functionality for users, employees, company recruiters, and administrators.

 	FEATURES: